School visit FAQs

 Can you provide a risk assessment for our activity?

 We have risk assessed all of our schools activities and can send you risk assessment at the time of booking.
-If you would prefer to make your own assessment of the site and facilities, you can visit us to do this at any time.
+If you would prefer to make your own assessment of the site and facilities, you can visit us to do this.

 Are the education sessions accessible?